 SEA BUCKTHORN Side Effects & Safety

-Sea buckthorn fruit appears to be safe when consumed as food.
+Sea buckthorn fruit is LIKELY SAFE when consumed as food.
 Sea buckthorn fruit is used in jams, pies, drinks, and other foods.
-Sea buckthorn fruit might also be safe when used as a medicine.
+Sea buckthorn fruit is POSSIBLY SAFE when taken by mouth or used on the skin as a medicine.
 It has been safely used in scientific studies lasting up to 90 days.

 However, not enough is known about the safety of using sea buckthorn leaf or extracts.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of sea buckthorn during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking sea buckthorn if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

-Surgery: Sea buckthorn might slow blood clotting.
-This raises the concern that it might cause extra bleeding during and after surgery.
+Surgery: Sea buckthorn might slow blood clotting when taken as a medicine.
+There is some concern that it might cause extra bleeding during and after surgery.
 Stop using sea buckthorn at least 2 weeks before a scheduled surgery.